miguelfagundez/Awesome-Notes/README.md

 This project contains some components such as ViewModel, Fragments, RecyclerView, CardView, ViewPager, TabLayout.
 Also, I used Firebase: Authentication module and Cloud Firestore.
-I implemented a MVVM architecture, and other components is also used such as Shared Preferences and OptionMenu.
+I implemented a MVVM architecture, and other components are also used such as Glide, Shared Preferences, and OptionMenu.

 The comunication between components is made throughout interfaces.